jesperancinha/jeorg-spring-master-test-drives/planets/README.md

 </dependency>
 ```

 We can use paramter injection in the constructors, method injection for the methods and we can also inject instances.
 We can do that by using `@Autowired`, or by using the `@Inject` annotation of JSR-330.
+We can apply `@Inject` pretty much in the same way as `@Autowired` and the only difference is that we cannot inject `PARAMETER` through it.

 ## 2 - AOP